-The CEC and CARB have previously indicated that electricity generation from combustion sources emits GHGs and criteria air pollutants such as particulate matter, sulfur oxides, carbon monoxide, nitrogen oxides, and volatile organic compounds, and the latter two of which are also precursors of ground-level ozone (Nicholaus Struven 2022).
+The CEC and California Air Resources Board (CARB) have previously indicated that electricity generation from combustion sources emits GHGs and criteria air pollutants such as particulate matter, sulfur oxides, carbon monoxide, nitrogen oxides, and volatile organic compounds, and the latter two of which are also precursors of ground-level ozone (Nicholaus Struven 2022).
 CEC has previously paraphrased the following:

-- Per the American Lung Association, people of color are more than three times more likely to be breathing more polluted air than white people (Nicholaus Struven 2022). - People living in poverty are most likely to live near sources of pollution and more likely to be vulnerable to the health impacts of air pollution, including asthma, diabetes, and heat disease (Nicholaus Struven 2022).

-The CPUC has previously raised the following issues in its Environmental & Social Justice Action Plan (California Public Utility Comission 2022):

-• Community is not involved in transition to solar and electrification.
-Mandates are coming from the top down and not from community.
-Need to look at grassroots efforts.
-Education is missing in these communities.
+- Per the American Lung Association, people of color are more than three times more likely to be breathing more polluted air than white people (American Lung Association 2021). - People living in poverty are most likely to live near sources of pollution and more likely to be vulnerable to the health impacts of air pollution, including asthma, diabetes, and heat disease (PSE Healthy Energy 2020). - The CPUC has previously raised issues in its Environmental & Social Justice Action Plan (California Public Utility Comission 2022) about the lack of community involvement.
+Community members are not participating in transition to solar and electrification.
+Requirements are coming from the top down and not from collaboration with the community.
+It is necessary to look at grassroots efforts and engage in education on the benefits. - On solar issues, 80 percent of people are disqualified because they their roofs are unsuitable because roofs need to be repaired.
+The Title 24 Pool and Spa Heating proposal provides an exception to pools with an existing pool heating system.
+Therefore, a homeowner needed to replace a broken pool heater could replace the pool heater in kind without first needing to repair their roof if they had had to install a solar thermal pool heating system.

-22 Environmental disparities have been shown to be associated with unequal harmful environmental exposure correlated with race/ethnicity, gender, and socioeconomic status.
-For example, chronic diseases, such as respiratory diseases, cardiovascular disease, and cancer, associated with environmental exposure have been shown to occur in higher rates in the LGBTQ+ population than in the cisgender, heterosexual population (Goldsmith and Bell 2021).
-Socioeconomic inequities, climate, energy, and other inequities are inextricably linked and often mutually reinforcing.

-• On solar issues, 80 percent of people are disqualified because they their roofs are unsuitable because roofs need to be repaired, so how are we helping ESJ homeowners if we cannot help them repair their roofs?

 The Statewide CASE Team notes that CPUC's Action Plan did not specifically address solar thermal pool heating systems.
-CPUC's Action Plan included some commentary on solar water heating, but did so from the perspective of incentive levels.
-The code language proposed in Section 3 of this report incorporates exception 2 to the proposed subsection, and the Statewide CASE Team expects the exception would exempt most the homeowners addressed in CPUC's Action Plan.
+CPUC's Action Plan included some commentary on solar water heating but did so from the perspective of incentive levels.
+The code language proposed in Section 8 of this report incorporates exception 2 to the proposed subsection, and the Statewide CASE Team expects the exception would exempt most the homeowners addressed in CPUC's Action Plan.

-Including impacted communities in the decision-making process, ensuring that the benefits and burdens of the energy sector are evenly distributed, and facing the unjust legacies of the past all serve as critical steps to achieving energy equity.
-Code change proposals must be developed and adopted with intentional screening for unintended consequences, otherwise they risk perpetuating systemic injustices and oppression.
+Including impacted communities in the decision-making process, ensuring that the benefits and burdens of the energy sector are evenly distributed, and facing the unjust legacies of the past serve as critical steps to achieving energy equity.
+To minimize the risk of perpetuating inequity, code change proposals are being developed with intentional consideration of the unintended consequences of proposals on DIPs.

 The Statewide CASE Team recognizes the importance of engaging DIPs and gathering their input to inform the code change process and proposed measures.
 A participatory approach allows individuals to address problems, develop innovative ideas, and bring forth a different perspective.
 The Statewide CASE Team is working to build relationships with community-based organizations (CBOs) to facilitate meaningful engagement with stakeholders and gather feedback on the proposed measures.
 The Statewide CASE Team is still investigating the potential impacts of the proposal and seeks input from CBOs and members of DIPs.
-Please reach out to Helen Davis (hdavis@energy-solution.com), Nancy Metayer (nmetayer@energy-solution.com) and Marissa Lerner (mlerner@energy-solution.com) for further engagement.
+Please reach out to Helen Davis (https://doi.org/nd.com/, Nancy Metayer (nmetayer@energy-solution.com/) and Marissa Lerner (mlerner@energy-solution.com/) for further engagement.